 - Expert witness

-We draw on internationally recognised construction and built environment professionals to provide investigation, technical arbitration, technical dispute resolution and expert witness services.
+We draw on internationally recognised fire, construction and built environment professionals to provide investigation, technical arbitration, technical dispute resolution and expert witness services.

 For more information

 Call us on 0333 321 88 11 if you would like to know more about our expert witness, dispute and investigation services or need help with a specific issue – or email email@example.com

 Alan Abela is a BRE consultant specialising in building services, including heating, ventilation and air conditioning, and heat pump performance.

 Alan has over twenty-five years’ experience of designing, installing and commissioning HVAC installations, including performance audits of building conditioning systems.
 His expert witness related work includes investigating chilled beam, air conditioning and ventilation installations for wide ranging clients.
 Alan has provided consultancy and expert opinion on filtration, air quality and energy efficiency in building conditioning systems.
 He has laboratory tested innovative technologies including solar assisted heat pumps, solar roofs, heat metering and sustainable HVAC designs.

 Associate Director, Building Technology GroupExpert in: Wind Engineering

 Paul Blackmore is a Chartered Civil and Structural Engineer with more than 30 years’ experience, and a leading expert in wind effects on buildings.